 Cutting Your Countertop Board

-Now that you have a general idea of your countertop’s future shape and dimensions, you’re ready to start planning your cuts.
+Now that you have a general idea of your countertop’s future shape and dimensions, you can start planning your cuts.

 Plan your cut lines by placing painter’s tape across the countertop.
-When completed, you’ll be able to cut along the outside edges of the tape to arrive at your countertop’s final shape.
+When completed, you can cut along the outside edges of the tape to arrive at your countertop’s final shape.ย

-In the picture here, you can see how we used the blue painter’s tape to mark out the general dimension of our kitchen cabinet and also accounted for our sink and a single protrusion from our van’s frame.
+In the picture, you can see how we used the blue painter’s tape to mark out the general dimensions of our kitchen cabinet and accounted for our sink and a single protrusion from our van’s frame.

-We did not have to account for a stove since we decided to use a general Coleman camping stove, which will simply sit on top of our countertop.
+We did not have to account for a stove since we decided to use a general Coleman camping stove, which will sit on our countertop.

 Painter's tape is something that comes in handy every virtually every step of the van conversion process.
 From painting, to vent fan installation, to sizing the countertop, painter's tape is always good to have around.